The Sally Test Pædiatric Centre

 work, puzzles are provided by trusted ward workers.

-- Outreach to Rural Clinics - One day a week
+- Outreach to Rural Clinics - Teams go one day a

-teams go to five nearby rural pediatric HIV clinics to provide
+week to each of five rural pediatric HIV clinics to provide parent

-parent education and attention-diverting activities for children.
-A
+education and attention-diverting activities for children.
+A remote

-remote clinic has partnered with STPC to experience and learn how
+clinic has partnered with STPC to experience and learn how to work

 - Children's Library - our lending library is a